All Episodes

 You know what I mean?

-Like the harsh reality is that evil is fun, it hits your dopamine instead of hitting your love.
+Like the harsh reality is that evil is fun.

-So they'd rather they they're choosing dopamine, they're choosing a quick dopamine high instead of long-term gratitude, right?
+They're choosing a quick dopamine high instead of long-term gratitude, right?

 Instead of long-term happiness, they're choosing the quick fix.

-The same thing that there's a lot of things that fall into Satanism, like doing drugs or uh murder, something like that.
+The same thing that there's a lot of things that fall into Satanism, like doing drugs or murder, something like that.

 There's nothing you want to do more than just annihilate whatever enemy that you're faced with.

-Like it it's fun to reject God.
+Like it's fun to reject God.

 We all know that.

-That same feeling of stealing a lollipop, like did something bad.
+That same feeling of stealing a lollipop.

-Is this is Satanism on a higher form doing bad things, like these people that do sacrificial rituals and touch kids, them doing the wrong thing, they get a high off of it.
+Like these people that do sacrificial rituals and touch kids, them doing the wrong thing, they get a high off of it.

 This has been going on forever.

-Uh, but now they're just more in control than they've ever been, and it's being disguised more, and they they figured out how to how to weaponize it and how to manipulate empathy with their evil, but it's always been going on.
+And they figured out how to how to weaponize it and how to manipulate empathy with their evil.

-It's just it's just right in our face now, and people still choose to call you a conspiracy theorist if you call it out.
+It's just it's just right in our face now and people still choose to call you a conspiracy theorist if you call it out.

-How do you fucking pronounce it?
+How do you fucking pronounce it, man?

 Balenciaga.